richardgaywood/paydata.org/content/sprawlrunners/irl/payouts.md

 xxx

 Every Johnson starts with a base offer.
-It's typically four Payout points for a corporate Johnson and a normal difficulty job, but can vary for other kinds of offers.
+It's typically four Payout points for a corporate Johnson and a normal difficulty job, but can vary for other kinds of offers -- or suicide missions.

 We then use a slightly modified Dramatic Task to determine the final sum: